 CSI’s Flexible Approach to OPT Programs

 Our focus is your future.
-We offer numerous benefits that allow for students to earn different certificates, easily transfer to different universities, as well as leverage different OTP programs.
-We also believe in work-life balance, which is why CSI is known for our schedule benefits and flexibility that includes:
+We offer numerous benefits that allow students to earn certificates, transfer to different universities, as well as leverage programs that offer OPT.
+We also believe in work-life balance, which is why CSI is known for our schedule benefits and flexibility that include: